Vanushi Walters

-Vanushi Sitanjali Walters (née Rajanayagam, born August 1981) is a New Zealand lawyer, politician and Member of Parliament in the House of Representatives for the Labour Party representing the Upper Harbour electorate.
+Vanushi Sitanjali Walters (née Rajanayagam; born August 1981) is a New Zealand lawyer and politician who served as Member of Parliament in the House of Representatives for the Labour Party representing the Upper Harbour electorate from 2020 to 2023.
+She returned to Parliament as a Labour list MP in May 2025, following the resignation of David Parker.

 Early life

 Walters was born in August 1981 in Sri Lanka.
-She is the great-grand daughter of Ratnasothy Saravanamuttu, a member of the State Council of Ceylon and the first native Mayor of Colombo, and Naysum Saravanamuttu, Ceylon's second female MP.
-At the age of five she moved to New Zealand with her parents Jana Rajanayagam and Prithiva Rajanayagam (nee Mather).
+She is the great-granddaughter of Ratnasothy Saravanamuttu, a member of the State Council of Ceylon and the first native Mayor of Colombo, and Naysum Saravanamuttu, Ceylon's second female MP.
+Her second cousin was the murdered Sri Lankan journalist and human rights activist Richard de Zoysa.
+At the age of five she moved to New Zealand, via Zambia and Scotland, with her parents Jana Rajanayagam and Prithiva Rajanayagam (née Mather).

-Walters has a bachelor's degree in law from the University of Auckland and a master's degree in international human rights law from the University of Oxford.
+Walters graduated with conjoint Bachelor of Arts and Bachelor of Laws (Honours) degrees from the University of Auckland in 2005, and earned a master's degree in international human rights law from the University of Oxford.

-Career

-Law
+Legal career

 Walters is a human rights lawyer and has worked in private practice, the public sector and for non-profit and community organisations.
 She was general manager for YouthLaw Aotearoa and a member of Amnesty International's International Board.
 She was a senior manager at the Human Rights Commission and was a trustee of Foundation North.